-QR codes are a type of barcode that can be read by smartphones with a camera.
-This innovative mobile technology has increasingly been used as a marketing tool, as Richard Gauder of CMS Web Solutions tells Sonja Jefferson
+QR codes are barcodes that can be read by smartphones with a camera.
+This mobile technology has increasingly been used as a marketing tool, as Richard Gauder of CMS Web Solutions tells Sonja Jefferson

 RG: “You’ve probably seen them already without knowing what they are for.
 QR codes or Quick Response codes are a two-dimensional barcode that can be read by smartphones with a camera.
 They’ve been a common sight in Japan since 1994 and are becoming increasingly popular in the rest of the world.”

 RG: “With the growth of smartphones, businesses are finding all sorts of marketing and operational uses for them.
 You can place them on printed marketing material, on products, in store windows, on billboards, TV commercials, newspapers, t-shirts, anywhere!

 “When a smartphone user takes a picture of the code they are directed to a page on a website.
 That’s the opportunity businesses are now taking advantage of.
 A business could have anything on that webpage.
 We’ve seen product/service information, coupons, store hours, promotional offers, even links to the company’s Facebook page.”